 Overview of Iowa Inheritance Tax Laws

-Which Beneficiaries Are Subject to the Iowa Inheritance Tax?
+Beneficiaries That Are Subject to the Iowa Inheritance Tax

 Each beneficiary of an Iowa estate receives or does not receive, an exemption from the Iowa inheritance tax based on the beneficiary's degree of relationship to the decedent.
 Here are the categories of beneficiaries and their applicable exemptions, or lack thereof, that are available under Iowa law:

-- Charitable, religious, educational, and veterans organizations as defined in sections 170(c) and 2055 of the Internal Revenue Code; public libraries; public art galleries; hospitals; humane societies; municipal corporations; bequests for care of cemetery lots within the state of Iowa, and bequests for religious services not in excess of $500.00 are entirely exempt from the Iowa inheritance tax.
+Charitable, religious, educational, and veterans organizations as defined in sections 170(c) and 2055 of the Internal Revenue Code are also entirely exempt from the Iowa inheritance tax.
+This includes public libraries, public art galleries, hospitals, humane societies, and municipal corporations.
+Also, bequests for the care of cemetery lots within the state of Iowa, and bequests for religious services not in excess of $500.00 are entirely exempt from the inheritance tax.

 Certain expenses can be deducted from the value of an Iowa estate, including: